 So how’d they do it?
 Here’s the exact regimen they followed for three weeks:

-As with many things, with sleep, consistency is key.
-You can train your body to fall asleep at a specific time, but then you have to stick with it or risk undoing all that training.
+Consistency has a major impact when it comes to sleep.
+You can train your body to fall asleep at a specific time, but then you have to stick with it or risk returning to a vicious cycle of insufficient sleep.
 Many sleep experts recommend that you go to bed and wake up at the same time every day, even on weekends and your days off.

 A 2018 Duke University study published in Scientific Reports found that, among 1,978 older adults, those with irregular sleep patterns were more likely to experience depression and stress than regular sleepers.
 It’s important to note, however, that the study authors say while there is an association, it doesn’t mean there’s a causal relationship.